hawi-me/2024-internship-mobile-tasks/Clean Architecture/ecommerce_app/README.md

 Defines a Product entity with the following properties:

 id: Unique identifier for the product.

 name: Name of the product.

 description: Description of the product.

 price: Price of the product.

 imageUrl: URL of the product's image.

 Use Cases

 Defined use cases for each of the CRUD operations:

-InsertProduct: Adds a new product. = UpdateProduct: Updates an existing product.
+InsertProduct: Adds a new product. = UpdateProduct: Updates an existing product .
 DeleteProduct: Removes a product.

 GetProduct: Retrieves the details of a product.
 Repositories
 ProductRepository